connamara/quickfixn/tutorial/configuration.md

     <td class='setting'>DataDictionary</td>
     <td class='description'>
       <div>XML definition file for validating incoming FIX messages.
 If no DataDictionary is supplied, only basic message validation will be done.</div><br/>
-      <div>This setting should only be used with FIX transport versions older than FIXT.1.1.
-See TransportDataDictionary and AppDataDictionary for FIXT.1.1 settings.</div>
+      <div>This setting should only be used with FIX transport versions older than FIXT.1.1 (i.e. FIX4x).
+See TransportDataDictionary and AppDataDictionary for FIXT.1.1 (i.e. FIX5+) settings.</div>
     </td>
     <td class='valid'>
       <div>Valid XML data dictionary file.
 QuickFIX/N comes with the following defaults in the spec/fix directory</div><br/>